-A Business Continuity Plan To Ensure Your Laboratory is Prepared for the Next Crisis
+Business Continuity Planning: Ensure Your Laboratory is Prepared for a Crisis

 What is Business Continuity Planning?

 Creating and maintaining a business continuity plan (BCP) helps ensure that an organization has the resources and information needed to deal with emergencies.
+This goes beyond the scope of an OSHA mandated Emergency Action Plan.
+The scope of a BCP typically includes the entire organization (including multiple sites), applies to all forms of emergencies and has a long-term focus on the continuation of essential operations for protection of not only personnel and property but also research assets (e.g. biological materials and laboratory animals), products, reputation and investments.
 Business continuity planning comprises the steps, policies and procedures that are activated once a disaster has occurred.
-The object is to recover as quickly as possible to minimize downtime and financial loss.
+The objective is to ensure that critical services or products are delivered during a disruption and to recover as quickly as possible to minimize downtime and financial loss.

 Key Steps in Business Continuity Planning

-- What are our essential assets and functions?
+- What are our essential assets?
 For example, in vivo animal models, transgenic animals, cell lines, primary tissue, genetically engineered vectors, compound libraries, scientific and/or clinical data.

-- Who are the key personnel and vendors required to perform this function?
+- Who are the key personnel and vendors?

 Involve Key Stakeholders